cortexproject/cortex/docs/blocks-storage/production-tips.md

 ### Ensure caching is enabled

-The store-gateway heavily rely on caching both to speed up queries and reduce the number API calls to the storage bucket.
+The store-gateway heavily relies on caching both to speed up the queries and to reduce the number of API calls to the storage bucket.
 Ensure [caching](./store-gateway.md#caching) is properly configured.

 ### Ensure a high number of max open file descriptors